 what is rayon fabric?

-Rayon fabric was first created in 1855 and known as ‘artificial silk‘.
+Rayon fabric was first created in 1855.
+At the time, it was highly regarded as ‘artificial silk‘.
 It is an extremely versatile fabric and can imitate cotton, wool, silk, and linen in texture and feel.
 Rayon fabric feels soft and is very breathable.
 Rayon fabric is also easily dyed and known in the garment world to be a comfortable wear.
 It does not pill easily, unlike acrylic clothing.

 what is viscose or viscose rayon?